dannyedel/dspdfviewer/installation/macos.md

 ---

 ## Homebrew (recommended)
-If you use a mac with Homebrew, there already is a formula to install dspdfviewer
+If you use a mac with Homebrew, there already is [a formula][formula] to install dspdfviewer

 {% highlight bash %}
 brew install dspdfviewer